Optimising Event-Driven Spiking Neural Network with Regularisation and Cutoff: Introduction

-Regarding the training of SNNs, a mainstream approach is through ANN-to-SNN conversion, which adopts the mature training regime of ANNs to first train a high-accuracy ANN, and then convert it into SNN.
-Such conversions via ANNs have resulted in research to focus on achieving the near-zero conversion loss.
-However, existing conversion methods \cite{deng2021optimal,bu2022optimal,Han:2020} mostly conduct empirical experiments on frame-based benchmark datasets such as ImageNet \cite{Imagenet:2009} and CIFAR10/100 \cite{cifar10:2007}.
-In this paper, we will focus on event-based input, and therefore the AOI-SNNs, and explore effective training and inference methods to improve accuracy and latency together.
+One approach to train SNN is through ANN-to-SNN conversion, which leverages the mature training regime of ANN to first train a high-accuracy ANN and then convert it into an SNN.
+This method has led to research focused on achieving near-zero conversion loss \cite{deng2021optimal,bu2022optimal,han2020rmp}.
+Another methodology involves the use of backpropagation in SNN training \cite{wu2018spatio,wu2019direct, fang2021deep, fang2021incorporating}.
+Due to the non-differentiable nature of spiking, this approach necessitates the deployment of the surrogate gradient \cite{wu2018spatio,wu2019direct}.
+In this paper, we explore a novel cutoff mechanism in SNN and propose general optimisation strategies for this process.
+Our ultimate goal is to develop an optimal SNN that effectively balances accuracy and latency.

-When considering ANN-to-SNN conversions to deal with DVS inputs, there are two possible ways.
-The first one aggregates the sparse events in the DVS stream into a frame-based input, on which the SNN processes as a whole.
-This resembles the ANN processing a static input (such as an image).
-As explained in Section \ref{sec:ifmodel}, the frame-based input will base on the average spike rate, neglecting the spike timing information.
-The second is to directly work with the event-based input, by considering e.g., AOI-SNNs.
-An obvious benefit is that SNNs can exploit sparse events in the DVS input, enabling energy-efficient operation and reduced latency.
-In addition, unlike frame-based input, the event-based input does not need an encoder at or before the first layer, which allows SNNs to operate asynchronously and achieve extra low-latency (explained in Section \ref{sec:ifmodel}).